fabianmartins/alienattack.workshop/README.md

 We know that the system is not running properly because we tried to run each one of the applications, and while with the console open on the browser, we could see a lot of errors, and it's clear that the application is broken.

-As you will need to run application after fixing it (or now, just to check if it's really broken), here is the guidance for opening each one of the applications.
+As you will need to run the application after fixing it (or now, just to check if it's really broken), here is the guidance for opening each one of the applications.

 For this part, you will use the environment that you cloned **into your local computer** on the step ["Clone the application repository - ON YOUR COMPUTER"](#config-cloneapprep).

 * **Manager console**: using your browser, visit the folder where you installed the application, and open **`./scoreboard/index.html`**.
 * **Game console**: using your browser, visit the folder where you installed the application, and open **`./game/index.html`**.